ThePJB/rustvox/noise.md

 amit touches on the exponential thing with noise

-can absolutely have stupid fucking big mountains as a fantasy biome with something on the top, guarded by flying enemies or something, maybe surrounded with cloud lol
+can absolutely have stupid stuffing big mountains as a fantasy biome with something on the top, guarded by flying enemies or something, maybe surrounded with cloud lol

 imagine having a domain repitition esque structure where they just got bigger and bigger, acid world big fibo spiral or something